jamesbcook/peepingJim/README.md

 ## Examples

-# Running from source

-    ➜  peepingJim  go run peepingJim.go -help
-       Usage of peepingJim:
-         -dir="": dir of xml files
-         -list="": file that contains a list of URLs -output="": where to write folder
-         -threads=1: Number of Threads to use
-         -timeout=8: time out in seconds
-         -url="": single URL to scan
-         -verbose=0: Verbose level 0,1,2
-         -xml="": xml file to parse

 # Running from executable

-    ➜  peepingJim  ./peepingJim.go -help
+      ./peepingJim -h
-       Usage of peepingJim:
+      Usage of ./peepingJim:
+        -dir string
-         -dir="": dir of xml files
+              dir of xml files
+        -list string
-         -list="": file that contains a list of URLs -output="": where to write folder
+              file that contains a list of URLs -output string
+              where to write folder
+        -threads int
-         -threads=1: Number of Threads to use
+              Number of Threads to use (default 1) -timeout int
-         -timeout=8: time out in seconds
+              time out in seconds (default 8)
+        -url string
-         -url="": single URL to scan
+              single URL to scan
+        -verbose
-         -verbose=0: Verbose level 0,1,2
+              Verbose
+        -xml string
-         -xml="": xml file to parse
+              xml file to parse